 - 1. Click the New button in the Main toolbar to open an empty document. - 2.
-Begin typing.
+Type words and a couple of full sentences.
+Include spaces and punctuation.

 You can use Kurzweil 3000 just like any text editor or word processor.